Safeguarding & Child Protection

 If you would like to know more about our policy or procedures for Safeguarding, please speak to Sheriden Edwards (Headteacher).

 Designated Safeguarding Leads

 The Designated Safeguarding Lead for our school is Mrs Sheriden Edwards.
 The Deputy Designated Safeguarding Lead is Mrs Karen Ambrose.
-Mrs Michelle Hailes and Mrs Ashley Blake are also members of our Safeguarding Team.
+Mrs Michelle Hailes is also a member of our Safeguarding Team.